Why the A2 Protein Makes Goat Milk Such a Game Changer

 By itself, A2 milk doesn’t provide any special benefits, but rather, it’s simply shown (in the observational studies that have been conducted so far) to be easier for lactose intolerant individuals to digest.
 If you experience any discomfort when you drink milk, drinking A2 milk could be an option—but only testing and time will tell.

-This is just one of the many advantages of goat milk: it only contains (or predominantly contains) the A2 protein, which is why many who have an aversion to cow’s milk drink it instead.
+This is just one of the many advantages of goat milk: it predominantly contains the A2 protein, which is why many who have an aversion to cow’s milk drink it instead.
 Trust us: we want you to lead a happier, more delicious life.
 We wouldn’t kid around about why goat milk is so great.